Analgesics

 Silibinin for COVID-19

-Silibinin has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Silibinin has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed silibinin in detail.

 Bosch-Barrera et al., Silibinin and SARS-CoV-2: Dual Targeting of Host Cytokine Storm and Virus Replication Machinery for Clinical Management of COVID-19 Patients, Journal of Clinical Medicine, doi:10.3390/jcm9061770